TigrisCallidus/QuantumBlurUnity/README.md

 You can either use it as is with the included 2 effects quantum blur and teleportation to manipulate images.
 For this use the BlurScene.
 Alernatively you can use the provided functionality to transform images to quantum circuits and manipulate them before transforming them back to images yourself to create new effects examples for this can be found in the BlurExamples scene.
-Or you can use the newly included terrain generation example, to produce 3D terrains out of blured pictures (or even use your own effects).
+Or you can use the newly included terrain generation example, to produce 3D terrains out of blurred pictures (or even use your own effects).

 ## I. Direct usage